Algeria–Mexico relations: Bilateral agreements

-Both nations have signed several bilateral agreements such as an Agreement on Cultural Cooperation (1977); Agreement on Cooperation in the Field of Hydrocarbons and their derivatives industry between Pemex and Sonatrach (1984) and an Agreement on establishing an Intergovernmental Commission for Economic, Commercial, Scientific and Technological Cooperation (1985).
+Both nations have signed several bilateral agreements such as an Agreement on Cultural Cooperation (1977); Agreement on Cooperation in the Field of Hydrocarbons and their derivatives industry between Pemex and Sonatrach (1984); Agreement on establishing an Intergovernmental Commission for Economic, Commercial, Scientific and Technological Cooperation (1985); and an Agreement on Technical Cooperation on Water Resources (2010).

 Trade relations

-In 2018, two-way trade between both nations amounted to US$178 million.
-Algeria's main exports to Mexico include; oil, feminine hygiene products, corks and tiles.
-Mexico's main exports to Algeria include: wheat, garbanzo beans, antibiotics, antivenin, centrifuges and pharmaceutical products.
-Algeria is Mexico's 67th biggest trading partner (2nd biggest in Africa) while Mexico is Algeria's 38th biggest trading partner, globally.
-Mexican multinational company Grupo Hermes operates in Algeria.
+In 2023, two-way trade between both nations amounted to US$303 million.
+Algeria's main exports to Mexico include: mineral or chemical nitrogenados; and hydraulic cements.
+Mexico's main exports to Algeria include: wheat and meslin, dried legumes, yeast, tubes and pipes of iron or steel, air pumps or vacuum pumps, and chemical based products.